Everything You Need to Know about Social Media in 2022: Part One

-The world of social media tends to ebb and flow— similarly to Reno’s weather—with blistering heat in December and flurries in July.
+The world of social media tends to ebb and flow—similar to Reno’s weather with blistering heat in December and snow flurries in July.
 It’s almost impossible to keep up with the constant software updates, algorithm changes, and trends; however, it’s a crucial part of staying relevant as a business.

 When it comes to social media, we need to consider what conversations people will be entertaining online, and further, what discussions make sense for your business to be participating in.
 Here are some of the projected social media trends for 2022 on Instagram and TikTok and what they could mean for all of us regular users and businesses alike.